LABSN/expyfun/doc/getting_started.rst

 Deploying experiments
 ---------------------
-The function :func:`expyfun.download_version` should be used to deploy a static version of expyfun once an experiment is in its finalized state.
+The ``version`` argument of :class:`expyfun.ExperimentController` should be fixed when deploying a static version of expyfun once an experiment is in its finalized state.